 This is a Thai recipe made with vegetables and simmered in vegetable broth.
 Sometimes called “Kaeng Chuet” or “Tom Jued,” the soup is also filled with seasonings, celery, spring onions, garlic, and soy sauce.
 You may use chicken or pork broth as a substitute for vegetable broth.
 You may also add meatballs, noodles, tofu, seaweed, and mushrooms.

-Unlike most Thai dishes, tom chuet has a milder, more mellow flavor.
+Unlike most Thai recipes, tom chuet has a milder, more mellow flavor.
 It’s usually served hot, and is first eaten before any of the more spicier Thai dishes.

 Recipe for Inspiration: Tom Chuet (Clear Vegetable Soup)